yezhenqing/spatial-live/_sources/guide.rst.txt

 Variable types and visual layers
 --------------------------------

-Basically, in spatial omics data processing, regardless of the data source's origin, from the perspective of spatial-live, datasets can consistentlly be categorized into four variable types: categorical, numerical, gene heatmap and geometric shape variables.
-Spatiall-live adeptly generates tailored visual layers for each of these variable types.
+Basically, in spatial omics data processing, regardless of the data source's origin, from the perspective of Spatial-Live, datasets can consistentlly be categorized into four variable types: categorical, numerical, gene heatmap and geometric shape variables.
+Spatiall-Live adeptly generates tailored visual layers for each of these variable types.
 These are
 elucidated below:

 *  **Categorial variable -> ScatterplotLayer**